Cardiac Amyloidosis: Causes, Symptoms and Treatments

 The two most common forms of cardiac amyloidosis, AL and ATTR, occur due to different reasons; however, they can broadly be grouped into acquired and hereditary

-AL Amyloidosis is the most common form and is caused by light chain monoclonal immunoglobulins produced in the bone marrow misfolding to form amyloid fibrils.
+AL Amyloidosis is caused by light chain monoclonal immunoglobulins produced in the bone marrow misfolding to form amyloid fibrils.
 AL Amyloidosis is caused by the proliferation of an abnormal clone of plasma cells that overproduce light chain immunoglobulins.
 However, individuals undergoing prolonged treatment with dialysis may be more likely to develop AL Amyloidosis

 Caused by mutations to the TTR gene, which occur on chromosome 18.
 This mutation results in the repeated misfolding of the prealbumin, a thyroxine and retinol transport protein produced in the liver, resulting in the accumulation of amyloid deposits.